maxencenoble/tree-diffusion-schrodinger-bridge/README.md

 2. Change the configuration files:

-- `./config/config.yaml`: SDE and/or ODE to save plots, starting leaf seed, corrector setting
+- `./config/config.yaml`: SDE/ODE settings for plots, initialisation setting, corrector setting
-- `./config/dataset/`: specific settings for each dataset (OT regularization, training setting...)
+- `./config/dataset/`: specific settings for each dataset (OT regularization, training parameters, checkpoints...)
-- `./config/model/`: specific setting for each model (fully connected neural network: Basic or UNET)
+- `./config/model/`: specific setting for each model (fully connected neural network -> Basic or UNET)

 The size of the cache dataset used to obtain samples in the training stage is given by : `cache_npar` x `num_cache_batches` x `num_steps` x `SHAPE`,